 Each person’s individual risk of developing complications after knee replacement surgery is different.
 But there are some steps you can take to help your knee replacement go smoothly and reduce the likelihood you’ll develop a complication.

-Make preparing for surgery a priority
+Make preparing for knee surgery a priority

 Taking certain steps to prepare for knee replacement surgery and the recovery process is important.
 This can help reduce stress in the lead up to the surgery and set you up for a successful recovery.